electroneum/electroneum-ledger-app/README.md

-# ledger-app-monero
+# ledger-app-electroneum

-Monero wallet application for Ledger Blue and Nano S
+electroneum wallet application for Ledger Blue and Nano S

 # Install from sources